mnm-an/IoT-Network-Security-RPL-Protocol/README.md

 # Contiki-Cooja-IOT
 Analyze pcap logs from Contiki cooja

+# Project Overview :

+This project focuses on the analysis of IoT networks using the Contiki OS and Cooja simulator.
+It includes Python scripts designed to analyze PCAP (Packet Capture) log files, particularly for networks using the RPL (Routing Protocol for Low-Power and Lossy Networks) protocol.
+Additionally, the project examines the security vulnerabilities of RPL, specifically addressing the impact of blackhole attacks and proposing a preventive solution based on traffic analysis.
+For a more in-depth overview, you can read the full project documentation `IoT_Network_Security_RPL_Blackhole.pdf` where we explore the security challenges of IoT networks and our approach to mitigating blackhole attacks.

-# Script Description:
+# Scripts Description:

-This Python script collection is designed to analyze PCAP (Packet Capture) log files from a network and calculate essential metrics related to the RPL (Routing Protocol for Low-Power and Lossy Networks) protocol.
+This Python scripts collection is designed to analyze PCAP (Packet Capture) log files from a network and calculate essential metrics related to the RPL (Routing Protocol for Low-Power and Lossy Networks) protocol.
 RPL is commonly used in IoT (Internet of Things) and low-power wireless networks.

 # Key Features: